Water and Energy Adminstration

-In May of this year, the St. George City Council initiated a "Time of Day" watering ordinance which limits outdoor watering to between the hours of 8 pm and 8 am.
+The City Council has adopted landscape standards that limits outdoor irrigation with culinary water to between the hours of 8:00 pm – 10:00 am from June 1 – September 1.
 This helps to reduce the amount of water evaporation that occurs by watering in the heat of the day.
 During the summer months, the City provides over 40 million gallons of water per day to its customers.

 Currently, over 10 million gallons of water are delivered between 4 am and 6 am each morning.
 Based on the water distribution system data, it appears that the majority of the residents in St. George are watering their landscapes between the hours of 4 am and 6 am.